Art Treasures Exhibition, Manchester 1857: Visitors

 The exhibition was opened by Prince Albert on 5 May 1857, in mourning following the death of Princess Mary, Duchess of Gloucester and Edinburgh only a few days before, on 30 April.
 The exhibition was visited ceremonially by Queen Victoria on 29 June, during her second visit to Manchester, and then by the Queen and her entourage privately on 30 June.
 The exhibition ran until 17 October 1857, but was closed on Wednesday 7 October 1857 to mark a "day of humiliation" on account of the ongoing Indian Mutiny.

 Season tickets were sold in advance for 2 guineas (including admission on the two state ceremonial occasions) or 1 guinea (without).
 During the first 10 days, and on Thursdays, daily admission was half a crown; on other days, admission was reduced to 1 shilling.
 An experiment in reducing admission to sixpence after 2 pm on Saturdays – to encourage working class visitors – did not noticeably increase revenue and was abandoned.

 The exhibition attracted more than 1.3 million visitors – about four times the population of Manchester in 1857.
-Prominent visitors included the King of Belgium, the Queen of the Netherlands, Louis Napoleon, Benjamin Disraeli, William Ewart Gladstone, Lord Palmerston, the 2nd Duke of Wellington, Charles Dickens, Alfred Lord Tennyson, Florence Nightingale, Elizabeth Gaskell, John Ruskin, Nathaniel Hawthorne, and Maria Mitchell.
-Titus Salt commissioned three trains to transport 2,600 of his factory workers from Saltaire to visit on Saturday 19 September.
+Prominent visitors included Leopold I of Belgium, Queen Sophie of the Netherlands, Napoleon III, Benjamin Disraeli, William Ewart Gladstone, Lord Palmerston, Arthur Wellesley, 2nd Duke of Wellington, Charles Dickens, Alfred Lord Tennyson, Florence Nightingale, Elizabeth Gaskell, John Ruskin, Nathaniel Hawthorne, and Maria Mitchell.
+Titus Salt chartered three trains to transport 2,600 of his factory workers from Saltaire to visit on Saturday 19 September.
 Many other railway excursions were organised, mostly from the towns and cities around Manchester, but also Shrewsbury, Preston, Leeds, Grimsby, Nottingham, and Lincoln.
 Thomas Cook had arranged excursions to the Great Exhibition in 1851 and the Paris Exhibition in 1855, and this time he organised "moonlight" excursions from Newcastle, leaving at midnight and returning late that evening.